fatihdgn/tstlpp-vita/README.md

 	...
 }
 ```
 Or you can define a globbing pattern.
-The example below will copy all of the files within the "assets" folder.
+The example below will copy all of the files and folders within the "assets" folder.
 ```
 {
 	...